-WD90C00 DESCRIPTION
+WD90C10 DESCRIPTION

-The WD90C00 internally contains four major modules.
+The WD90C10 internally contains four major modules.
 These are the CRT Controller, the Sequencer, the Graphics Controller and the Attribute Controller.
-The WD90C00 has 4 major interfaces: the CPU and BIOS ROM interface, the Clock interface, the DRAM Display Buffer interface, and the Video and RAM-DAC interface.
+The WD90C10 has 4 major interfaces: the CPU and BIOS ROM interface, the Clock interface, the DRAM Display Buffer interface, and the Video and RAMDAC interface.

-Since the WD90C00 arbitrates video memory accesses, between the system microprocessor and the CRT Controller contained within the WD90C00, all data passes through the WD90C00 when the system microprocessor writes to or reads from the video memory.
+The WD90C10 controls the interfacing between the system microprocessor and video memory.
+Since the WD90C10 arbitrates video memory, between the system microprocessor and the CRT Controller contained within the WD90C10, all data passes through the WD90C10 when the system microprocessor writes to or reads from the video memory.

-A FIFO is used internally to achieve the video display bandwidth necessary to interleave CPU accesses and display refresh cycles, using standard DRAMs.
+A FIFO is used internally to achieve the video display bandwidth necessary to interleave CPU accesses and display refresh cycles, using two 256K x 4 DRAMs.

-WD90C00 MODULES
+WD90C10 MODULES

-The CRT Controller section within the WD90C00 maintains screen refresh functions for the various display modes defined by the BIOS ROM resident firmware from a program of its registers.
-The WD90C00 CRT Controller also generates horizontal sync (HSYNC), vertical sync (VSYNC), and blanking for the display monitor and external RAMDAC.
+The CRT Controller section within the WD90C10 maintains screen refresh functions for the various display modes defined by the BIOS ROM resident firmware.
+The WD90C10 CRT Controller also generates horizontal sync (HSYNC), vertical sync (VSYNC), and blanking signal for the display monitor.

 The Sequencer functions as a timing generator for the AT bus or Micro Channel interface, in I/O or memory cycles.
-It also provides the character clock, and the dot clock for the CRT, Graphics, and Attribute Controllers.
+It also provides the character clock in the alphanumeric mode, and the dot clock in the graphics mode, for the CRT, Graphics, and Attribute Controllers.